ScholarlyBrightMinds/.github/profile/README.md

 That's what we aim to provide you with here.

-Every site in this hub shares the same visual design: refined editorial typography, subtle molecular atmosphere, a proper day/night theme, and a publications dashboard that updates itself from Google Scholar and Scopus.
+Every site in this hub shares the same visual design: refined editorial typography, subtle molecular atmosphere, a proper day/night theme, and a publications dashboard that updates itself from Google Scholar.
 Each researcher picks their own accent colour, and that's where the family resemblance ends and their personality begins.

 <br/>